 When a staff member is facing mental health problems, managers and co-workers alike are obliged to treat them with sensitivity, understanding, and respect.
 Managers need to create an understanding and supportive environment to assist the staff member address their issues.
 Even approaching a person with a mental illness can be challenging: we may have our own presumptions or prejudices to overcome, or the staff member themselves may be resistant to talk about their problems.

-In this program, iHR’s facilitator and expert Senior Workplace Relations Advisor will guide participants through the key principles of effectively and sensitively managing mental health in the workplace, focusing on relevant legal responsibilities and risk management considerations.
+In these program, iHR’s facilitator and expert Senior Workplace Relations Advisor will guide participants through the key principles of effectively and sensitively managing mental health in the workplace, focusing on relevant legal responsibilities and risk management considerations.
 Participants will observe our unique Workplace Reality Theatre where the facilitator and actors will re-enact relevant and engaging real-life scenarios for group discussion.

 Participants will be instructed in a number of key elements relating to mental health in the workplace, including legal responsibilities of the employer, contributing factors to mental illness, early intervention strategies, and advice for developing a Workplace Mental Health Policy.
-For more information, or to enrol in a public training program, call us on 1300 884 687, or make an online enquiry.